We’re Committed to Sustainable Floristry and Events

 We are the creators of the Naked Bouquet

 Elegant, beautiful bouquets don’t need to be wrapped!!
 We created the Naked Bouquet which makes its own statement, wrapped in recycled newspaper and bound with twine.
 It is all completely compostable.

-We recycle your unwanted flowers wherever possible
+We pay it forward on your behalf and recycle your unwanted flowers wherever possible

 After events, if the flowers and floral arrangements are unwanted we take them to preschools, hospitals, hospices, rest homes or other places of your choice.
 This allows the blooms to be enjoyed for their full lifetime.